cjsatuforc/Inkscape/README.md

-# Various Inkscape extensions
+# Inkscape extension

  - K40 Raster -> Raster 2 Laser GCode generator
- -

 #Descriptions
-- Raster 2 Laser GCode generator is an extension to generate Gcode for the K40 laser cutter/engraver based on the Grbl Arduino Uno controller, it can generate various type of outputs from a simple B&W (on/off) to a more detailed Grayscale (pwm)
+- Raster 2 Laser G Code generator is an extension to generate laser engraving G code for the K40 laser cutter/engraver based on the Grbl (Arduino Uno controller), it can generate various type of engraving formats from a simple B&W (on/off) to a more detailed Grayscale (pwm)
+- Best is the grey scale 10 bits pixel format
-- This extension is based on 305 Engineering's script
+- This extension is based on 305 Engineering's original script
 - The script has been altered to make the G code conform to Grbl 1.1e laser mode.
-All laser gcodes must be incorporated into the motion command e.g. G1 X0.10 Y2.10 F1000 S100 (where S100 is the laser command)
+All laser gcodes must be incorporated into the motion command e.g. G1 X0.10 Y2.10 F1000 S100 (where S100 is the laser command) and single M4/5 commands
-- The script starts will M4 laser on and ends with M5 laser off.
+- The script starts with a single 'M4' aka laser on and ends with 'M5' aka laser off.
 Inbetween lines there is no need for laser off commands.
-G0 will automatically turn off the laser
+G0 will automatically turn off the laser while G1 turns it on again (laser is alternating between G0/1 commands)
+- Tip; J Tech Photonics has written an excellent Gcode cutter Inkscape extension that I use for laser cutting

 #Installing: